ssenmosip/mosip-temp-documentation/Getting-Started.md

     type: LoadBalancer
     loadBalancerIP: 104.211.231.5
 ```
 Through this file we are creating a **LoadBalancer** in Microsoft Azure.
-Here You can see a Loadbalance IP, If you do not already have a LoadBalancer for kubernetes traffic remove this line `loadBalancerIP: 104.211.231.5`, Azure Kubernetes Service will automatically create a Load Balancer and will use that.
+Here You can see a Loadbalancer IP, If you do not already have a LoadBalancer for kubernetes traffic remove this line `loadBalancerIP: 104.211.231.5`, Azure Kubernetes Service will automatically create a Load Balancer and will use that.
 Now we can run this file.
 To run this use this command
 `kubeclt apply -f DeployServiceIngressService.yaml`

 * DeployIngress.yaml -